BoldingBruggeman/pyncview/README.md

 pip install pyncview
 ```

-In that case, you will also need to make sure to have PyQt or PySide installed.
+In that case, you will also need to have PySide6, PyQt6, PyQt5, or PySide2 installed.
+PySide6 can be installed with `pip install pyside6`.
-To install the former, use `pip install pyqt5`.

 ## Use